 Infidelity and betrayal is a vast, complex and subjective field and people have different definitions of what an affair might mean.
 Emotional infidelity or betrayal can mean that one partner is emotionally absent and disassociated from the relationship whilst fulfilling emotional needs elsewhere, outside of the marriage or relationship.
 There is often a common ground in the understanding of what a physical affair and sexual infidelity mean, and will also be subjective in each individual relationship,

-However, cheating can occur online, or flirting via text messages without the unfaithful partner ever having met the other in real life.
+Cheating can also occur online, or flirting via text messages without the unfaithful partner ever having met the other in real life.
 Those who are dissatisfied with their relationship may use online forums or chatrooms as an escape or a way to actively seek explicit conversation with an online partner.

 Counselling after infidelity or an affair will help establish what both partners consider an affair to be.
 Moving forward, this sets expectations and boundaries within the relationship to ensure both partners are happy and feel safe.